isglobal-brge/epimutacions/README.md

 # epimutacions

-`epimutacions` is a R package to detect epimutations (rare alterations in the methylation pattern at specific loci) from DNA methylation data.
+`epimutacions` is an R/Biconductor package.
+The package provides 6 statistical methods for outlier detection in DNA methylation data.
+It also contains function for results visualization and annotation.

 # Installation

+The `epimutacions` package can be installed using the following code:

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))